-- Obligations of the United States or its agencies and instrumentalities including mortgage backed securities which pass the bank test;
+- Obligations of the United States or its agencies and instrumentalities including mortgage backed securities which pass the high-risk mortgage obligation test;

 - Direct obligations of the State of Texas or its agencies and instrumentalities;

-- Obligations of states, agencies, counties, cities and other political subdivisions of any state rated as to investment quality by a nationally recognized rating firm not less than A or its equivalent.
+- Obligations of states, agencies, counties, cities and other political subdivisions of any state rated as to investment quality by a nationally recognized rating firm not less than A or its equivalent; and

 - Letters of Credit issued by the United States or its agencies and instrumentalities.